 About Conway Hills

-Once cow pastures along with hay and tobacco fields covered much of the area.
-Now many of the fields have reverted to forests, which provides habitat for coyotes, bears, moose, and bobcats.
+At one time, cow pastures along with hay and tobacco fields covered much of this area.
+Now many of the fields have reverted to forests and provide habitat for coyotes, bears, moose, and bobcats.

 A single loop trail with a moderate ascent takes you through a previously harvested white pine and hemlock forest, past aging stone walls, by a large sugar maple "wolf" tree, and over some rocky ledges.

 - Sugar maple wolf tree, a large tree with thick lower branches that was used on farms to provide shade and shelter for the animals, on a ridge overlooking the forest.